blob42/pswatch/README.md

 ## Troubleshooting

-You can enable more verbose output using the `-d` flag or the `RUST_LOG=debug` environment variable.
+You can enable more verbose output using the `-d` flag or setting the environment variable to `debug` or `trace`.

 ## Contributing